amansingh331/CredConnect/README.md

 - **Book Counseling Sessions**: Navigate to the sessions section to schedule your appointments with counselors.
 - **View Session History**: Users can view a list of past counseling sessions and their details.
 - **View CounsellorReview**: Users can view a rating and feedback of past counseling sessions and their details.
+- **VideoChat**: Users can do video call for counseling sessions and their details.
+- **Message**: Users can send message to the counselors.

 ## Screenshots